Travel Advisory for Hong Kong Special Administrative Region of the People's Republic of China

 Don't

-- Do not participate in demonstrations or large gatherings, as they can turn violent and lead to severe legal action.
+- Do not participate in demonstrations or large gatherings, as unauthorized protests are illegal and can lead to severe legal action.

 Advisory Comparison by Government Source